WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 - `all` — prevents all operations.
 It is not possible to insert new blocks, move existing blocks, or delete blocks.
 - `insert` — prevents inserting or removing blocks, but allows moving existing blocks.

 Lock settings can be inherited by InnerBlocks.
-If `templateLock` is not set in an InnerBlocks area: the locking of the parent InnerBlocks area is used.
-If the block is a top level block: the locking of the Custom Post Type is used.
+If `templateLock` is not set in an InnerBlocks area, the locking of the parent InnerBlocks area is used.
+If the block is a top level block, the locking configuration of the current post type is used.

 ## Nested Templates